Darah202/fairytale-sound-effects/index.md

 # Magical Tales
-## Interactive Fairytales

 ## About the Project
+Imagine telling your child a bedtime story, when suddenly the Big Bad Wolf roars!

-This program provides the user with interactive audio in response to a story they are telling.
+This program provides interactive audio in response to a story being told.
 Based on specific audio cues, corresponding audio files are played through the program.
 This includes both a basic version that could be applied to all fairy tales and individualized audio cues for specific tales such as Cinderella and Three Little Pigs.
+Now, your stories can come to life.

 Interactive Fairytales was created by, and is the intellectual property of, Rucha Dave and Emma Mascillaro.
 Developed as a final project for Software
 Design at Olin College of Engineering, the ultimate purpose of this project was to explore Speech Recognition and practice developing complex architecture with respect to a MVC (Model, View, Controller) structure.